QuangDung2511/CS115_Trees/README.md

 # Calories Burned Predictor (Tree-Based Models From Scratch)

-Welcome to the **Calories Burned Predictor**!
 This project focuses on implementing popular tree-based ensemble machine learning algorithms **completely from scratch in Python** and applying them to predict the number of calories a person burns during a workout.

 The project demonstrates the inner workings of Decision Trees, Random Forests, Bagging, and XGBoost, bypassing standard machine learning libraries (like `scikit-learn` or `xgboost`) for the core model logic.
 It also includes an interactive **Streamlit** web application to let users test the models in real-time.